 We’re All Sharing The Same Experiences

-When was the last time the overwhelmingly vast majority of your audience was more or less going through the same daily experience?
+When was the last time your audience was more or less going through the same daily experience?
 With millions of families still responsibly practicing social distancing, many of us have found ourselves spending a lot of time at home, trying to keep our families and ourselves entertained.

 Part of that is naturally spending more time on social media.
-Impressions and engagement across social media platforms have risen tremendously over the past few months, with audience sentiment toward small and independently-owned businesses higher than ever before.
+Impressions and engagement across social media platforms have risen tremendously over the past few months.
 While the urge to cease all social media posts until the dust settles maybe the easier road to take, you’d be missing out on a chance to really connect with your audience and build upon it!

 Now is the time for brands to double-down on social media to build relationships with new and existing customers.
 Whether you’re just now getting started with social media or you’re seasoned but trying to navigate this new landscape, this Free 2020 Social Media Marketing Guide will help you develop the right strategy solution.

 Community Management is the oft-forgotten step-child of a hardy social media strategy.
 Now more than ever, take the time to engage your audience beyond promotional campaigns.
-If it makes sense to your brand, simply ask them how they’re feeling, what they’re doing to keep busy, or even just be available to answer any questions they may have to provide extremely powerful touchpoints that they won’t forget for some time.
+If it makes sense to your brand, simply ask them how they’re feeling.
 If they’re not financially or physically able to support your business now, they likely will when situations improve.

 “When the standard practices of everyday business no longer apply, it’s time to throw out the rule book and look for new ways to achieve your marketing goals.
 This includes finding new ways to get in front of your audience.
 Identify your target personas and understand what challenges they are facing in uncertain times.

 How can you, as a brand, be there to help solve problems and be a contributing member of your community?
-These are the times’ everyone comes together for the greater good and your brand will be recognized for being a part of that initiative.
+These are the times’ everyone comes together.
 People support brands that support people.
 Consider this not only as a public service but also as a brand awareness campaign that illustrates your added value so you remain top-of-mind once the times of uncertainty are over and normal buying habits begin to resume.”

 Don’t Change Your Whole Personality

-The mood right now is definitely more somber than it was mere months ago, but that doesn’t mean you need to market in a radically different tone.
+While the mood is more somber, this doesn’t mean you need to market in a radically different tone.

-Companies with an already strong brand identity are sticking to their guns online and off, by doubling down on their sarcasm and humor.
+Companies with an already strong brand identity are sticking to their guns.
 The now-notorious Wendy’s account is still serving up takes as spicy as their chicken nuggets, while Moonpie continues to be just as bizarre and self-aware as it has been for years.

 Hope this helps pic.twitter.com/GZjTZLMLA4

 If it makes sense, consider not radically altering your social strategy.
-Obviously, content needs to be tweaked to be a little more sensitive to the current situation, but a light-hearted and fun brand shouldn’t don a black veil suddenly.
+Obviously, content needs to be tweaked to be sensitive to the current situation.
 Continuing to serve up smiles to your audience will be more beneficial to everyone involved, including your campaign metrics.

 At The End Of The Day, Be Human

 At the end of the day, what people are searching for is another human to connect with.
-It’s difficult to make a large corporation or even a small business comprised of a dozen people seem like an individual, but if you take the above recommendations to heart, I believe your brand will be able to come out of this with a more supportive community rallied around it, ready to hit the ground running with a return to normalcy.
+If you take the above recommendations to heart, I believe your brand will be able to come out of this with a more supportive community rallied around it, ready to hit the ground running with a return to normalcy.

 Develop an Effective Marketing Strategy

 Has your business been negatively impacted by the COVID-19 crisis?
 Envision Creative Strategists want to lend a helping hand, Free of Charge.
-For a limited time, we’re offering free 1-hour marketing consultation and a customized marketing action plan to help companies effectively manage through the crisis, keep revenue up, and costs down.
+For a limited time, we’re offering free 1-hour marketing consultation and a customized an effective marketing strategy to help companies effectively manage through the crisis, keep revenue up, and costs down.

 Schedule your free marketing consultation today and stay safe!